 Applicants must fairly justify how they determined the dollar value for in-kind contributions.

-The lead applicant will be responsible for all details in the submission of an application and the contractual obligations under the funding agreement with Sustainability Victoria if successful for grant funding.
-The lead applicant is also responsible for managing the project outcomes and deliverables.
+The listed applicant for the purposes of a Collaborative Partnership.
+The Lead Applicant will be responsible for all details in the submission of an application and the contractual obligations under the funding agreement with Sustainability Victoria if successful for grant funding.
+The Lead Applicant is also responsible for managing the project outcomes and deliverables of the Collaborative Partnership.

 An organisation engaged by the applicant to assist in the delivery of the applicant’s project, including but not limited to major subcontractors, contractors, product suppliers and consultants.